Teufeuleu/tc.preset/README.md

 ## Features
 - Same click + modifier key behavior as the preset object to store and delete presets
 - \+ Additional interactions (control+click to rename, shift+control+click to lock/unlock)
-- Drag and drop presets to re-organize
+- Drag modes : Drag and drop presets to re-organize, or drag through presets to interpolate
+- Click modes: set the behavior of single clicks: recall, select without recall, store, delete
 - Display presets as a grid or a list
 - Scrollable list layout (requires Max 8.6.2)
 - Shows active preset even if recalled directly from pattrstorage